High School Extension (M&E) – Didsbury High

 The Laurus Trust wanted to expand Didsbury High School’s teaching facilities to accommodate its growing population of 1,100 students.
-Working alongside Wilson Mason architects, Gosling Consulting and KODA, our team delivered comprehensive mechanical and electrical design services for the £1m project.
-The expansion added two new classrooms, an IT suite, teachers office and circulation areas, requiring careful integration with existing building services installations.
-Our designs focused on creating optimal learning environments through thoughtfully planned lighting, heating, ventilation and safety systems, providing the school with much-needed additional space.
+Working alongside Wilson Mason architects, Gosling Consulting and KODA, our team delivered comprehensive mechanical and electrical design services for the £1m high school extension project.
+The expansion added two new classrooms, an IT suite, teachers office and circulation areas.
+In addition, it required careful integration with existing building services installations.
+As a result, our designs focused on creating optimal learning environments through thoughtfully planned lighting, heating, ventilation and safety systems, providing the school with much-needed additional space.

 CLIENT: The Laurus Trust